 - Large change in interest rates;

 - Large change in credit spreads;

 - Insolvency of a counterparty, credit facility or bank where current accounts are held; and

-- Credit downgrade of Aegon NV.
+- Credit downgrade of Aegon N.V..

-Furthermore circumstances can arise in which liquidity/cash/ funding in the market become scarce.
+Furthermore, circumstances can arise in which liquidity/cash/ funding in the market becomes scarce.